 Room Change Freeze

 A freeze in room changes occurs at the beginning and end of each semester so that the Office of Residential Life can confirm semester assignments and verify open space.
 Room changes cannot be initiated during this period with the exception of an agreed-upon one-to-one switch approved by the Office of Residential Life.

 Room Change Request

 Any senior, junior, or sophomore may choose to submit a room change in the fall to request a change in their housing for the spring semester.
 First-year students are not eligible to file a Room Change Request form during the fall semester for the spring semester unless they have permission from their Area Coordinator.
-Room Change Request forms are available on MyMountHolyoke and there is a direct link on our Forms page.
+Room Change Request forms are available in Residence.
 Forms are considered in order of class seniority and a randomly assigned order number based on available space.
 Room change requests for the spring semester are processed in January and for the fall during the summer.
-Students are notified of request status via email instructing them to log into Residence.
+Students are notified of request status via email.
 Students must accept any changes granted; however, requesting a change of room does not guarantee that a move will be granted.

 Students Without Roommates